 David Enyeart, manager of Next Chapter Booksellers in St. Paul, MN and member of MIBA’s board, says, “Danny Caine is walking, talking, tweeting proof that booksellers in the center of the country are as vital and valuable as those anywhere else.
 As an advocate for his store and his profession, Danny reminds us all to speak up for what we value.”

-Liz Barrett, frontline manager at Dragonfly Books in Decorah, IA, says he is “a smart, funny, and likeable person—which he uses perfectly in our industry.
+Liz Barrett, frontline manager at Dragonfly Books in Decorah, IA, says he is “a smart, funny, and likable person—which he uses perfectly in our industry.
 I love his fun, yet educational approach to bookselling.
 He is always willing to work with others to better our organization as a whole.
-Danny Caine is not only a skilled bookseller, but a huge asset to all indie bookstores.”
+Danny Caine is not only a skilled bookseller but a huge asset to all indie bookstores.”

 As a published poet, active member of the association, and firm supporter of the Midwest (“I’m a proud flyover citizen for life,” he says), Danny is a talented and ambitious face of the indie bookstore renaissance both regionally and nationally.